RandomNerd01/ChromeDinoGame-DuckMario/README.md

 # Dino Game (But With Duck Sprite and Mario Items)
 Similarly to the Normal Dino Game, you will Die when you hit an Obstacle however there is now a lives counter on top left of page to show you how many lives you have.
+A remix of the Mario Death Sound will also be Played.

 ![output](https://github.com/RandomNerd01/ChromeDinoGame-DuckMario/assets/142955018/dcdeb5d6-1e70-4226-b754-af7b4755ace2)